seedstack/website/content/docs/seed/manual/validation/static-validation.md

 # Validation on demand

-A POJO instance can be validated at any time through SEED `ValidationService`:
+A POJO instance can be validated at any time through Seed `ValidationService`:

 	import org.seedstack.seed.validation.ValidationService;
     ...